SEND Information Report 2019-2020 Brentnall Community Primary School

 What is the name of the SEND Coordinator and contact details for the SEND Coordinator?

-Our Inclusion leader/SEND Coordinator is Mrs A Walsh who can be contacted via the school office.
+Our Inclusion leader/SEND Coordinator is Mrs E Mendham who can be contacted via the school office.

 What is the level of expertise and training of staff in relation to children with SEN and how will specialist expertise be secured?

-– our SEND Coordinator has 10 years’ experience in this role in two different authorities.
-Mrs Walsh holds the NASENCo award.
+– Our SEND Coordinator has SEN experience in two different authorities.

 How is equipment and facilities to support children with SEND secured?